Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 **It's getting even more interesting**

 Now you have a good understanding of what you get.
-In the next chapter, you can learn about the target audiences and their needs.
+In the next chapter, you'll learn about the target audiences and their needs.
 Can you find yourself there?

 Perhaps you want to skip that part and install it right away?
 Just head over to the :ref:`Installation Guides`.